MoonZoon/MoonZoon/docs/backend.md

 _

 So let's wait a bit until we see clear requirements and how technologies like _WebAuthn_ work in practice before we try to design special auth libraries and finalize MoonZoon API.

+MoonZoon will allow you from the beginning to send a token in the request's header so you have at least a basic foundation to integrate, for instance, _JWT_ auth.

 Your opinions on the [chat](https://discord.gg/eGduTxK2Es) are very welcome!

 ---

 ## FAQ

 1. _"Why another backend framework?
 Are you mad??"_
    - In the context of my goal to remove all accidental complexity, I treat most popular backend frameworks as low-level building blocks.
-You are able to write everything with them, but you still have to think about REST API endpoints, choose and connect a database, manage actors manually, setup servers, somehow test serverless functions, etc. Moon will be probably based on one of those frameworks - this way you don't have to care about low-level things, however you can when you need more control.
+You are able to write everything with them, but you still have to think about REST API endpoints, choose and connect a database, manage actors manually, setup servers, somehow test serverless functions, etc. Moon will be based on one of those frameworks - this way you don't have to care about low-level things, however you can when you need more control.

 1. _"Those are pretty weird actors!"_
    - Yeah, actually, they are called _Virtual Actors_.
 I recommend to read [Orleans – Virtual Actors](https://www.microsoft.com/en-us/research/project/orleans-virtual-actors/).